Key Concepts

 - A “Domestic” zone for your home country only

-Zones are managed in the Countries & Zones tab and can be referenced by any discount’s targeting configuration.
+Zones are managed in the Countries & Zones tab and can be referenced by any discount.

-Section titled “Campaigns”A campaign is a group of coupon codes that share the same settings (discount amount, usage limits, expiry).
-Instead of creating coupons one at a time, you create a campaign and generate codes within it.
+Section titled “Coupons”A coupon is a group of coupon codes that share the same settings (discount amount, usage limits, expiry).
+Instead of creating codes one at a time, you create a coupon and generate codes within it.

-Campaigns are managed in the Coupons tab.
-See Coupon Campaigns for details.
+Coupons are managed in the Coupons tab.
+See Coupons for details.